Clara-1606/Mouvie-Kotlin/README.md

 ## Coming
 - We would like to be able to use a database on a server, and add a connection system to the application so that anyone can find their account on any device.
 - We would also like to be able to put the application on the stores (but for that we would need to have an authorization to use the API commercially)
+- Finally, we would like to be able to make our Android application, a cross-platform application

 ## Contact